matzipan/envoyer/README.md

 [![CI](https://github.com/matzipan/envoyer/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/matzipan/envoyer/actions/workflows/ci.yml)

 Envoyer intends to be the mail app for the Linux desktop of today.
-It has been through many writes and rewrites, it is currently written in Rust on top of GTK 4.0 using the melib library as a mailing backend.
+It has been through many writes and rewrites.
+It is currently written in Rust on top of GTK 4.0 using the melib library as a mailing backend.

 While this application started with the intent of being a serious effort, it